ETHMUNI/BI-Exam-Project/ProjectFormulation.md

-# Predicting Emissions Progress: Leveraging Data to Forecast Regional Climate Target Success
+# Predicting Emissions Progress: Leveraging Data to Forecast Geographical Climate Target Success

 ## Project Formulation

 ### Context

 Climate change and its associated risks are pressing global issues, with key environmental factors such as population size and economic activity (GDP) playing a critical role in influencing greenhouse gas emissions.
-Governments worldwide have set ambitious reduction targets to combat climate change, and various regions are tracking their progress towards these goals.
+Governments worldwide have set ambitious reduction targets to combat climate change, and various countries are tracking their progress towards these goals.

 ### Purpose

 The main purpose is to analyze emissions data from 2016 and 2017 to assess the progress in reducing greenhouse gas emissions.
-Using various machine learning models, the goal is to predict emissions differences and determine if regions, based on factors like population and GDP, are on track to meet their reduction targets
+Using various machine learning models, the goal is to predict emissions differences and determine if countries, based on factors like population and GDP, are on track to meet their reduction targets

 **Challenge to Address:**

-The challenge is to predict whether regions will achieve their emissions reduction targets by analyzing trends in CO2 emissions between 2016 and 2017, taking into account the influence of factors such as population growth and economic activity.
+The challenge is to predict whether countries will achieve their emissions reduction targets by analyzing trends in CO2 emissions between 2016 and 2017, taking into account the influence of factors such as population growth and economic activity.

 **Importance of Research:**